To be sure to have the latest version of Autoresponder, save the Newsletter main settings and check the plugins page in your blog for updates.

 Of course, subscribers still in the series, will receive the new added messages.

 Autoresponders are really powerful automation tools, but they need to be planned with care.
 Do not activate an autoresponder with the idea to complete all steps later.
 Be sure to have it finished before starting.
-Usually the changes made to a series messages, are about the content, the subject, the ways you engage the customer.
+Usually, the changes made to a series of messages, are about the content, the subject, the ways you engage the customer.
 Even the delay can be modified, just take care of the notes above about the already engaged subscribers.

 Since version 1.1.5.